January 7, 2025

 • External Hot Water Cylinder: Installed outside the property, usually along a perimeter wall.

-• External Heat Pump Hot Water Cylinder: Also located outdoors, combining electric and heat pump technology.
+• External Heat Pump Hot Water Cylinder: Located outdoors, using both electric and heat pump technology.

-• Califont (Instantaneous Water Heater): Positioned outside, connected to both an electrical supply and a gas source (either gas bottles or a natural gas meter).
+• Califont (Instantaneous Water Heater): Positioned outside and connected to both electricity and gas supply.

-2. For Electric Systems: Contact Vector If the circuit breaker is on, but you still have no hot water, contact Vector (0508 VECTOR).
-They can send a technician to check if there are issues with their load management device.
-This visit is often free, saving you an electrician’s call-out fee.
+If the circuit breaker is on but you still have no hot water, contact Vector (0508 VECTOR).
+Their technicians can check if there are issues with their load management device, which can sometimes affect your hot water supply.

-To check the gas level, pour warm (not boiling!) water down the side of the gas bottle.
-The temperature will change where the gas level is.
-If empty, order more gas or switch to a full cylinder.
+Tip: Pourwarm (not boiling) water down the side of the gas bottle to determine the level.
+If it's empty, order a refill or switch to a full cylinder.

 ELGAS has a great little video explaining how to complete this: